 Beyond the academic curriculum, FACE also offers students opportunities to participate in enriching activities essential to their social growth and development.
-During the school week, all students engage in the community garden program, Paws for Friendship and music class.
-FACE has morning care and an aftercare program for registered students.
+During the school week, all students engage in the community garden program, Paws for Friendship and music.
+FACE has morning care and has partnered with All Peoples to provide after-school care for registered students.

 - $25 non-refundable registration fee (only to be paid if accepted to attend)

 - Payment for the four weeks is due by Thursday for the following four weeks

 - Fees are not pro-rated for absences, holidays, etc. (this includes missing an entire week)